Last updated: January 2023

 Total square feet: 7,492

-Located on the south side of campus, this circular structure honors the long-time faculty member and nationally recognized leader in art education, Olive DeLuce.
+DeLuce-Fine-Arts-spring2021-tw--226.jpg Located on College Avenue on the south side of campus, this circular structure honors Olive DeLuce, a faculty member from 1915 to 1955 who chaired the fine arts department and was a nationally recognized leader in art education.
 The Fine Arts Building contains the Olive DeLuce Art Gallery, classrooms, rehearsal rooms, art studios and offices for the Department of Fine and Performing Arts.
 The 549-seat Charles Johnson Theater is named for the first chairman of the Spring Festival of the Arts, which evolved into the year-long Northwest Encore performance series.

 Total square feet: 91,465

-The Mary Linn Auditorium is the main performance space in the building.
-Mary Casteel Linn was a regent and dedicated patron of the arts.
-The 1,027-seat theater can accommodate a full symphony orchestra and Broadway-style stage productions.
+The Mary Linn Auditorium, the main performance space in the building, is a 1,027-seat theater that can accommodate a full symphony orchestra and Broadway-style stage productions.
+Its namesake, Mary Casteel Linn, was a member of the Board of Regents from 1975 to 1981 and dedicated patron of the arts.

 Total square feet: 60,114

-Named for Donald N. Valk, long-time chair of the former Department of Technology, the building includes faculty offices, lecture rooms and laboratories.
-In 2008, the lower level of Valk was remodeled to serve as the home the Department of Humanities and Social Sciences.
+valk-center-spring2022-br036.jpgThe building includes faculty offices, lecture rooms and laboratories.
+Between 2007 and 2009, the lower level of Valk was remodeled to serve as the home the Department of Humanities and Social Sciences.
 In 2020, the ground floor was remodeled to house Veterans Commons and offices of the Missouri Army National Guard Officer Leadership Development (GOLD) program.

 Total square feet: 47,994

-Dedicated in 1939 as the University's library, Wells Hall is named for the University's first librarian, Edwin C. Wells.
-After the opening of B.D.
+wells-hall-spring2022-br014.jpgPreviously dedicated as the University's library, Wells Hall is named for Edwin C. Wells, a librarian at the institution from 1911 until the 1940s.
+After the 1983 opening of B.D.
 Owens Library, the building was converted into a classroom building and houses the School of Communication and Mass Media.
 It is home to Student Media programs, which include KZLX radio, KNWT TV, The Northwest Missourian newspaper and Tower yearbook.
-Northwest's National Public Radio affiliate, KXCV/KRNW, broadcasts from the second floor of the building.
+Northwest's National Public Radio affiliate, KXCV-KRNW, broadcasts from the second floor of the building.
 A 2015 remodel of classroom space resulted in the opening of the Michael L. Faust Media Lab.
+The building also houses the Warren Stucki Museum of Broadcasting.

 Total square feet: 56,335